replicate/cog/docs/yaml.md

 <details>
 <summary>Tip: git ignore .cache</summary>

 You may already have `.cache` in your `.gitignore`.
-If not, you can add it easily:
+If not, you can add it:

 ```shell
 git ignore .cache